Pathonpatham Noottandu: Plot

-Meanwhile injustice towards the lower caste continued.
-Women who wore the clothes that covered their ankles were beaten up with hot iron rods.
-The lords chopped off the noses of women who wore nose rings and chopped off the breasts of the women who covered their breasts.
-As a protest to all these Panicker proclaimed all women to cover their chests, wear long dothi and nose ring and perform Poothan dance during the Perumpoothan Thullal, a dance ritual.
-He provide garments and nose rings to all women.
+Meanwhile, atrocities towards the lower caste continued.
+Women who wore clothes that covered their ankles were beaten up with hot iron rods while those who wore nose rings or covered their breasts had these body parts chopped off by the lords.
+As a protest, Panicker proclaimed all women to cover their chests, wear long dothi and nose ring and perform the Poothan dance during the Perumpoothan Thullal, a dance ritual.
+He provides garments and nose rings to all women.

-During the ritual, Panikkasseri Kaimal and Padaveedan Nambi came with a team of police inspectors and started to beat up everyone.
-Panicker and Nangeli went on defending them.
-Nambi killed Panicker's grandfather, Perumal.
-In that fury Panicker killed Nambi.
-During that time Kurup and Kochunni's assistant, Bava came on horse back and fired at Panicker.
-Panicker followed them and caught Bava.
+During the ritual, Panikkasseri Kaimal and Padaveedan Nambi interrupted with a team of police inspectors and started to beat up everyone.
+Panicker and Nangeli defended them.
+Nambi kills Panicker's grandfather, Perumal.
+In a fury, Panicker kills Nambi.
+Kurup and Kochunni's assistant, Bava, arrived and fired at Panicker, who followed them and caught Bava.

-The next day in the durbar of the palace, Diwan and Kaimal requested the king to take necessary action against Panicker for breaking the ritual rules and for killing Nambi.
-Panicker came before the king and said that he is happy that he killed a traitor.
-Soon Bava was brought before the court.
-There he confessed that Nambi and the naduvazhi Chandrupilla leaked them the information about Paachupanikkar coming to Kayamkulam to captive Kochunni.
-He also said that they gave a reward of ten thousand gold coins for that information.
-Bava was jailed.
-Chandrupilla was sentenced to death for the treason while being a naduvazhi.
-He also announced that trial will continue the next day and only then the final verdict will be made.
+The next day in the durbar of the palace, Diwan and Kaimal request the king to take necessary action against Panicker for breaking the ritual rules and killing Nambi.
+Panicker comes before the king and declares that he is happy to have killed a traitor.
+When Bava is brought before the court, he confesses that Nambi and the naduvazhi Chandrupilla leaked information to them about Paachupanikkar coming to Kayamkulam to capture Kochunni, and were heavily rewarded for that.
+Bava is jailed while Chandrupilla is sentenced to death for treason.
+The king announces the trial will continue the next day and only then the final verdict will be made.

-Panicker and his people leave to Cherthala after his grandfather's cremation.
-There the idol installation at the temple takes place.
+Panicker and his people leave for Cherthala after his grandfather's cremation.
+There, the idol installation at the temple takes place.
 Panicker plans to go to Ananthapuri.
-Kaimal and Raman Thambi buy off to Kandappan, Panicker's close aide, and he adds some powder in the tender coconut drink given to Panicker.
-He does the same in all the tender coconut drinks which were taken for the people who travel in boat.
-Kaimal executes Bava with the help of king's confidante Rudran.
-People in the boat start feeling drowsy during their journey.
-At that time, Kaimal and his team attack Panicker.
-He kills everyone, but bleeds to death.
-Later Nangeli is tied and beaten up for covering up her chest.
-Kelu, her father who came for her rescue is also tied and beaten.
-To save her father's life, she agrees to remove her upper cloth and to pay the breast tax.
-As a protest to this injustice, she herself chops her breasts and presents it before the governers.
-She soon bleed to death.
-Seeing her mutilated body, her lover Chirukkandan jumped into her funeral pyre.
+Kaimal and Raman Thambi buy off Kandappan, Panicker's close aide, to assassinate Panicker.
+Kandappan spikes the tender coconut drinks given to Panicker and all the others in the boat.
+Kaimal executes Bava with the help of the king's confidant, Rudran.
+As the drug takes effect, Kaimal and his team attack Panicker.
+He kills them all, but bleeds to death.

+Later, Nangeli is tied and beaten up for covering up her chest in defiance of the breast tax.
+Her father Kelu, who came for her rescue, is also captured and beaten.
+To save her father's life, Nangeli seemingly agrees to remove her upper cloth and pay the tax, but instead chops off her own breasts and presents them before the governors, dying shortly after.
+Seeing her mutilated body, her lover Chirukkandan jumps into her funeral pyre.